 Scenario #3A refers to “After UE receives SCell activation command (e.g., as defined in TS 38.321) until SCell activation is completed”

-Scenario #3B refers to “After SCell activation is completed”
+Scenario #3B refers to “After SCell activation is completed and SCell is activated”

-For discussion purpose, always-on SSB is defined as the SSB transmission which is always transmitted before/during/after SCell activation operation. (from vivo)
+For discussion purpose under AI 9.5.1, always-on SSB is SSB defined up to Rel-18 specifications.

-It is up to gNB implementation in which scenario/case on-demand SSB is triggered. (to address comment from NTT DOCOMO)

-Timing for on-demand SSB transmission will be separately discussed. (to address comment from Apple)
+Timing for on-demand SSB transmission will be separately discussed.

-Periodic SSB transmission on the SCell, if any, is not impacted by the on-demand SSB transmission. (to address comment from Samsung)
+[Periodic SSB transmission is assumed by UE after SCell activation is completed and SCell is activated.]

+[For a UE supporting on-demand SSB operation on a SCell, at least for Case #1, AGC, synchronization, and measurement for the SCell will not be impacted due to on-demand SSB operation from the UE perspective, after SCell is activated.]

 FFS: Scell activation reliability and RRM measurement/reporting based on on-demand SSB, for Case #1 (to address concern from Qualcomm)

 [Active] Proposal #2-1b (Activation scenario and SSB case):

-For the identified scenarios and cases (as per RAN1#116 agreement), on-demand SSB can be triggered for the following scenarios/cases:
+For the identified scenarios and cases (as per RAN1#116 agreement), on-demand SSB can be triggered by gNB at least for the following scenarios/cases:

 Scenario #2 and Case #1

-Scenario #2 and Case #2
+FFS: Scenario #2 and Case #2

-Scenario #3A and Case #1
+FFS: Scenario #3A and Case #1

 Scenario #3A and Case #2

-Scenario #3B and Case #1
+FFS: Scenario #3B and Case #1

-Scenario #3B and Case #2
+FFS: Scenario #3B and Case #2

+For Case #1, once on-demand SSB is triggered, its transmission is in a periodic manner [at least for the supported scenarios(s)].

 Notes:

-Scenario #3A refers to “After UE receives SCell activation command (e.g., as defined in TS 38.321) until SCell activation is completed”
+Scenario #3A refers to “When and After UE receives SCell activation command (e.g., as defined in TS 38.321) until SCell activation is completed”

-Scenario #3B refers to “After SCell activation is completed and SCell is activated”
+Scenario #3B refers to “When and After SCell activation is completed and SCell is activated”

 For discussion purpose under AI 9.5.1, always-on SSB is SSB defined up to Rel-18 specifications.